fusioncharts/dev_centre_docs/getting-started/react/your-first-chart-using-react.md

 );
 ```

-See the complete list of [all possible attributes]({% site.baseurl %}/maps/attribute-reference) (the keys in the dataSource object) for the map of WORLD.
+See the complete list of [all possible attributes]({% site.baseurl %}/maps/attribute-reference) (the keys in the dataSource object) for the Map of World.
 The respective id can be found [here]({% site.baseurl %}/maps/spec-sheets/world).

 ## Problem rendering the chart?